tetsuo-cpp/slides/UndoDB.md

 rr uses hardware performance counters for its recordings which can be an issue in some virtualised environments.

 UndoDB is proprietary and closed-source software.

+---

+# Is this a silver bullet?

+Probably not.

+If a bug is already difficult to reproduce, recording it will be harder.